scality/metalk8s/docs/installation/introduction.rst

 #. :doc:`Setup <./setup>` of the environment
 #. :doc:`Deployment <./bootstrap>` of the :term:`Bootstrap node`, the first
    machine in the cluster
-#. :doc:`Expansion <./expansion>` of the cluster, orchestrated from the
-   Bootstrap node
 #. :doc:`Post installation <./post-install>` configuration steps and sanity
    checks